Proto-cuneiform: Historical context

 The origin of writing has also been considered to mark the beginning of true and proper history, because of the old-fashioned idea that there is no history before the availability of written sources.
 But now that such an idea is considered simplistic or wrong, we still can consider writing the most evident and symbolic culmination of the entire process.

 Proto-cuneiform obviously reflects this context rich in creativity, and the fact that it is primarily documented in Uruk, the main settlement of the period (often labelled "the first city"), is no coincidence.
 Chronologically, the proto-cuneiform tablets appear near the end of this phenomenon.
-The oldest are dated in part to the Uruk IV phase, ca. 3350-3200 BC, thus the last part of the Late Uruk period.
-The most recent, and the majority of them, date from the Uruk III phase, corresponding to the archaeological period known as Jemdet Nasr, ca. 3200-3000 BC.
+The oldest are dated in part to the Uruk IV phase, c.
+3350–3200 BC, thus the last part of the Late Uruk period.
+The most recent, and the majority of them, date from the Uruk III phase, corresponding to the archaeological period known as Jemdet Nasr, c.
+3200–3000 BC.
 This phase saw a decline in Uruk influence, after significant changes affecting the architecture of the Eanna district of Uruk, site abandonment, and various developments in material culture.
 All this indicates a period of change, if not structural crisis.

 Proto-cuneiform tablets also provide information on the society of their time: they are of little use for the knowing the political organization of the period, but the lists of professions and offices allow to identify a social hierarchy and the presence of figures supervising the economy of the time; they attest to the presence of a developing economic administration, with managers, the first scribes, and specialized offices; administrative documents also provide information on religious worship, notably through the presence of the sign of Inanna, the tutelary goddess of Uruk, in the tablets of this city.

 Linguistic context

 There is a longstanding debate in the academic community regarding when the Sumerian people arrived in Mesopotamia.
-Partly spurred by linguistic arguments and evidence, overall it is generally clear that a number of fundamental changes occurred in Mesopotamia—such as the use of the plano-convex brick—at the same time the first definitive evidence of the Sumerian language appeared during the Early Dynastic I period (ca. 2700 BC).
+Partly spurred by linguistic arguments and evidence, overall it is generally clear that a number of fundamental changes occurred in Mesopotamia—such as the use of the plano-convex brick—at the same time the first definitive evidence of the Sumerian language appeared during the Early Dynastic I period (c.
+2700 BC).
 Proto-cuneiform offers no clear clues as to what spoken language it encoded, leading to much speculation, though Sumerian is often assumed.